 The level of political discourse within the Federal Parliament took a debased tone on the 10th of October when Ms Gillard emotionally attacked Tony Abbot, claiming he was a misogynist.

 Later that evening Opposition Deputy Leader Ms Bishop claims that Australian woman “expected more of Ms Gillard.”

-This point was highlighted that evening when a comedian Allan Billison attending a Labor Party CFME union fundraising event, made an offensive sexist joke about Tony Abbott’s female Chief of Staff (COS) Ms Credlin.
+This point was highlighted that evening when a comedian Allan Billison attending a Labor Party CFMU union fundraising event, made an offensive sexist joke about Tony Abbott’s female Chief of Staff (COS) Ms Credlin.
 Despite being present Ms Gillard and her ministers failed to respond to the sexist comments until the next day.

 One outcome that stands out in this sordid tale is that of Julia Gillard’s hysterical tirade of abuse directed at Tony Abbott in Parliament in the past week, a situation that has showcased Ms Gillard at her worst.
 During the episode she presented to Australian voters as an unhinged and emotionally unbalanced individual.

 Ms Gillard’s undignified performance, bullying tone, serial flip flopping and rampant hypocrisy has managed to totally destroy her credibility with male voters, single mothers and educated females.

 In every other Australian workplace bullying is outlawed, in Victoria bullying is illegal.
 So why does the ALP continue to support Ms Gillard’s disgraceful behavior?